Best infographics: Simplify complex data

-Even if you're not interested in NBA basketball, you'll probably heard of Kobe Bryant.
-In 2012 he became the youngest player in NBA history to score over 30,000 career points, and the LA Lakers released this infographic, designed by J Alexander Diaz, that gives you an insight to Kobe Bryant scoring numbers over the course of 17 seasons.
+Even if you're not interested in NBA basketball, you've probably heard of Kobe Bryant.
+In 2012 he became the youngest player in NBA history to score over 30,000 career points, and the LA Lakers released this infographic, designed by J Alexander Diaz, which gives you an insight to Kobe Bryant's scoring numbers over the course of 17 seasons.

 Anna Vital is an information designer and has launched her own infographic making tool, Adioma.
 Vital specialises in clear, pared back infographics based around simple icons, and this design offering a guide to how to learn to draw, is a great example.
 It removes the complexity from the process and turns it into a step-by-step guide (granted, it may take a little while to master each step).